Soft, Puffy Homemade Naan—No Tandoor Required

 Homemade Naan is one of the most comforting and iconic Indian flatbreads.
 Known for its pillowy softness, blistered edges, and buttery aroma, Homemade Naan Bread truly shines when it is cooked fresh and eaten warm.
 While naan is traditionally baked in a blazing-hot clay oven known as a tandoor, you can achieve restaurant-style results on a simple stovetop with this Homemade Naan Recipe.

 This recipe comes straight from my cookbook SEASON (Chronicle Books, 2018), and it is one I return to again and again.
 With just a little planning ahead to let the dough rise, you will get naan that is tender in the center, chewy at the edges, and bursting with butter or ghee flavor.
 Serve it with curry, dal, grilled vegetables, or tear into it while it is still warm.
 Once you make Homemade Naan from scratch, it is hard to go back to store-bought.
+This naan recipe even made it to The Splendid Table!

 The Flavor Science Behind the Best Homemade Naan Bread